EngineersBox/C-fixed-heap-allocator/README.md

 In order to use this method, you will need to include the `static_allocator.h` header in your main and supply a set of compilation definitions for configuration.

-This will make the `CFH_ALLOCATOR` static allocator available for you to access and allocator to.
+This will make the `CFH_ALLOCATOR` static allocator available for you to access and allocate to.

 ### Compilation Definitions